variantstudios/wisdomwaysacupuncture.com/_posts/2017-03-03-menopause--hot-flashes-do-you-see-yourself-in-these-patients.md

 Everything about this patient was dry.
 She simply didn’t have enough fluids to keep her body cool or to moisten her bowels and skin.
 So when she hit menopause she had constant overheating.
 She rarely sweat with her hot flashes or during even intense workouts, because her body lacked the moisture needed to produce sweat.
 We call this classic “yin deficiency”.

-In this case, adding moisture and fluids into her system mainly through yin-nourishing herbs, and making sure she was eating enough moistening/enriching foods, resolved her hot flashes as well as her other symptoms. &nbsp;
+In this case, adding moisture and fluids into her system mainly through yin-nourishing herbs, and making sure she was eating enough moistening/enriching foods, resolved her hot flashes as well as her other symptoms.

 ###### Patient 4: Excess Fluids being poorly metabolized

 This patient is similar to patient #1, in that it was a problem with her body processing its fluids.
-In this case though her fluids were being held IN too much -- as evidenced by the edema -- as opposed to leaking out too much like in the first case.
+In this case though her fluids were being held IN too much – as evidenced by the edema – as opposed to leaking out too much like in the first case.
 She was never thirsty because her body always felt water logged and already had too many pooled fluids in it.
 Because her fluids were stuck as edema they weren’t able to perform their function of cooling her body, and she would get hot flashes.

 Interestingly enough, although she had a ton of fluids available to produce sweat, since it was locked up in her tissues, she also would not sweat much during hot flashes.
 In fact it was this inability to sweat that was involved in her fluids being stuck in her tissues.
 It would be a mistake to conclude that she has fluids/yin deficiency like the last patient, and trying to nourish her yin/fluids would just make everything worse.